mautic/mautic-documentation/pages/05.Campaigns/03. Managing Campaigns/docs.en.md

 The **Campaign Statistics** panel shows the number of Contacts added to the Campaign over the specified period of time in graphical format.
 To specify the time period, use the **From** and **To** date selectors, and click **Apply**.

-The **Preview** tab displays a diagrammatic preview of your campaign.
+The **Preview** tab displays a diagrammatic preview of your Campaign.

 The **Decisions** tab displays a tabular list of all the decisions that you have added to your campaign.